scholarslab/scholarslab.github.io/collections/_posts/2019-08-06-Anne-Spencer-LAMI-project-StoryMap.md

 title: "Harlem in Lynchburg: Stories about Space in a Summer Internship and the Jim Crow South"
 category: blog
 tags:
-- Architectural History
+- architectural history
-- Geospatial and Temporal
+- geospatial and temporal
-- LAMI
+- lami
 - race
 - literature
 ---